 Michael Burgess

 Throughout my young career, I have garnered vast multidisciplinary expertise.
-Outside of robotics, I have had the opportunity to work on complex fluids research projects, challenging mechanical design problems, software development, and much more.
-Projects such as these are shown throughout my portfolio on this web page.
-I have the ability to work on the full stack from hands-on hardware manufacturing to high-level algorithm design.
+Outside of robotics, I have had the opportunity to work on complex fluids research projects, challenging mechanical design problems, software development, and more.
+All noteworthy projects that Iโve worked on are shown through my portfolio here.

-I’m originally from seacoast New Hampshire, but am now located in the Cambridge / Boston area.
-In my free time, I love to skateboard and play music.
-I’ve been playing the drums for years and recently began learning guitar.
+Iโm originally from seacoast New Hampshire, but am now located in the Cambridge / Boston area.
+In my free time, I love to play guitar, skateboard, and paint.

 Thank you for taking a look at some of my work!